fastify/fastify/docs/Validation-and-Serialization.md

 <a name="get-shared-schema"></a>
 #### Retrieving the shared schemas

-If the validator and the serializer will be customized, the `.addSchema` will not be useful since the actors are no more under the Fastify controls.
+If the validator and the serializer are customized, the `.addSchema` method will not be useful since the actors are no longer controlled by Fastify.
-So, to access the schemas added to the Fastify's instance, you can simply use `.getSchemas()`:
+So, to access the schemas added to the Fastify instance, you can simply use `.getSchemas()`:

 ```js
 fastify.addSchema({